 There are several grants available you can apply for, but we have selected some of the most important small business grants.

 In this list, you will find public and private initiatives aimed at financing all kinds of businesses in different sectors of the economy (some of them focused on helping minority-owned businesses, including the Latino community.)

 The United States Department of Agriculture (USDA) offers grants to small business owners that live in rural areas.
-The funds can be used to start or expand a small business.
+You can use the funds to start or expand a small business.

 These grants, of between $10,000 and $500,000, can be invested in training, technical assistance, and land acquisition.

 You should go to the nearest USDA office to obtain information about the application process and to find out about other grant programs offered by the agency.